-Lookout Mountain 2677 by Galbraith Mountain near Bellingham stands above Lake Whatcom.
-Meanwhile, its prominence takes up over 80% of the mountain’s height.
-The place is trendy among mountain bikers.
+Lookout Mountain 2677 by Galbraith Mountain towers over Lake Whatcom near Bellingham.
+Its prominence covers over 80% of the mountain’s height.
+Moreover, the place is trendy among mountain bikers.

 See more trip photos here.